 The ADIL Program will offer students the opportunity to learn from top-tier professors from elite institutions around the world.
 While most students can only gain access to such a calibre of instructors through a Ph.D. program, the students of the ADIL Program will be able to learn directly from such instructors at a level of depth and rigour that mirrors graduate studies at prestigious institutions.
 Through such instruction, students will be introduced to the academic literature and research in various Islamic fields and have the opportunity to critically engage with such material under the guidance of accomplished instructors.

-A four-year part-time program
+A two-year part-time program

 The part-time nature of the ADIL Program is designed to accommodate early to mid-career Muslim professionals and graduate students who, while harbouring a strong passion for contributing to Islamic scholarship and community service, seek to maintain their professional commitments.
 The ADIL Program offers two courses per semester.
-Over the course of eight semesters, students will complete 16 courses.
+Over the course of six semesters, students will complete 12 courses.
 Each course will involve two hours of instruction per week that will be held on weekends.
 Session timings will accommodate North American and European time zones.

 International summer intensives